ad3ller/oskar/README.md

 @author: Adam Deller

-oskar is a collection of Labview vi's that help with the tasks of (i) systematically controlling hardware, and (ii) organizing acquired data using [HDF5](https://www.hdfgroup.org/why_hdf/ "https://www.hdfgroup.org/why_hdf/").
+oskar is a collection of Labview vi's that help with the tasks of (i) systematically controlling hardware and (ii) organizing acquired data using [HDF5](https://www.hdfgroup.org/why_hdf/ "https://www.hdfgroup.org/why_hdf/").

 Essentially, oskar is a tool for running experiments.
 It was designed with a focus on: